 What Headline Do You Use To Make A First Impression?

 For example, when you are invited to speak on a podcast as a guest, what topic do you tell people you are going to cover?
-What is the headline you give them?

-Take for example a health coach who helps women lose weight.
+To illustrate further, let’s consider a health coach who helps women lose weight.
 Let’s call her Sally.

-Sally is operating a business in a hugely competitive space.
+Sally is operating a business in a hugely competitive industry.
 She wants to promote her business by appearing as a guest expert on health and wellness podcasts.
 She’s working on a subject title for what she can talk about, the main headline she will approach podcast hosts with when pitching herself as a guest.

 The problem is this headline sounds just like every other headline out there and says little to distinguish Sally as a specialist or speak to a specific type of person.

 From living her own weight loss journey she knows that mindset, habits, food choices, sleep, stress management and so many other elements play a part.
-There’s a lot she can teach and she doesn’t see why every woman on the planet in some way couldn’t benefit from learning from her.
+There’s a lot she can teach and she thinks every woman on the planet in some way could benefit from learning from her experience.

 As an entrepreneur, Sally also wants to make a lot of money, so she figures by going out there and appealing to as many people as she can is the best way to get lots of customers.

-By talking to Sally I learn that she has helped a number of clients who were new mothers.
+By listening to Sally I learn that she has helped a number of clients who were new mothers.
 They had given birth and then struggled to lose the extra weight that came along with pregnancy.

 Sally explains that these women are often trying to lose that last extra 10 pounds so they can go back to wearing their pre-pregnancy clothes again.